nfqakademija/SuperFantastic5/README-bat.md

 These bat files work on Windows.
 You must execute the commands manually, if you are working on other operating system.

-* clc.bat - clear cache in product environment
+* clc.bat - clears cache in product environment
+* ens.bat - recreates entities from mapping files
-* redb.bat - recreate database
+* redb.bat - recreates database